Colorado-State-University-CMB/wrangling-genomics/_episodes/03-trimming.md

 clean your data.
 For more information about the Trimmomatic arguments and options, see [the Trimmomatic manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).

-However, a complete command for Trimmomatic will look something like the command below.
-This command is an example and will not work, as we do not have the files it refers to:
+However, a complete command for Trimmomatic will look something like the command below. **This command is an example and will not work, as we do not have the files it refers to**:

 ~~~
+# only an example command
-$ trimmomatic PE -threads 4 SRR_1056_1.fastq SRR_1056_2.fastq  \
+trimmomatic PE -threads 4 SRR_1056_1.fastq SRR_1056_2.fastq  \
               SRR_1056_1.trimmed.fastq SRR_1056_1un.trimmed.fastq \
               SRR_1056_2.trimmed.fastq SRR_1056_2un.trimmed.fastq \
               ILLUMINACLIP:SRR_adapters.fa SLIDINGWINDOW:4:20